 Okay, how do I treat my hyperpigmentation?

 If you’re battling any form of hyperpigmentation, diligent application of a broad-spectrum sunscreen is a must.
 But if you already have the age spots, what will sunscreen do?
 Plain and simple: Sunscreen will help prevent further damage — and, trust us: No matter your age, damage is always occurring.
+SLMD’s Daily Moisturizer is a two in one solution that will hydrate and protect your skin.
 Not to mention, the sun has the potential to make those dark marks much worse.
 As for melasma, staying out of the sun and using sunscreen can fade the condition without need for further treatment, depending on the severity of the case.

-The most popular treatment ingredient, hydroquinone, doesn’t agree with everyone’s skin, but the good news is there are plenty of more natural acids that will lighten dark spots.
-They include vitamin C (formulated as an ester), kojic acid, azaelic acid (a good treatment option for PIH), licorice extract, arbutin (a natural alternative to hydroquinone), and niacinamide.
+Other popular treatment ingredients include kojic acid, azelaic acid (a good treatment option for PIH), licorice extract, arbutin (a natural alternative to hydroquinone), and niacinamide.
 Some of these ingredients can often be found in low doses in over-the-counter formulas, but your dermatologist can discuss any prescription options that contain them as well.

-Finally, if topical creams aren’t netting success in diminishing hyperpigmentation, your next step is an in-office treatment.
+Finally, if the above recommended treatments aren’t netting success in diminishing hyperpigmentation, your next step is an in-office treatment.
 The most effective treatments for hyperpigmentation include chemical peels, dermabrasion, microdermabrasion, laser and light-based therapies.

 No matter how you choose to treat your hyperpigmentation, be sure to talk to your dermatologist first about the underlying causes so that they can assess your unique skin needs and put you on the right path to spot-free skin.
 And don’t forget to slather on that sunscreen — the sooner, the better!